wp-plugins/email-post-changes/readme.txt

 == Description ==

-Each time a change is made to a post or page, those changes are emaild to the blog's admin.
+Each time a change is made to a post or page, those changes are emailed to the blog's admin.

 The changes are emailed as a unified diff.
 If the email client supports HTML emails, the diff will be colorized.